tablelandnetwork/docs/docs/fundamentals/chains/ethereum.md

 ---
 title: Ethereum
 description: An overview of using Ethereum with Tableland.
-synopsis: Ethereum and its EVM is what drives Tableland's approach for chain compatibility.
-With its data and network hardness, it's a great case for many projects, but not all use cases can occur here due to cost constraints.
 keywords:
   - ethereum
 ---

 import { ChainInfo } from '@site/src/components/SupportedChains'

+Ethereum and its EVM is what drives Tableland's approach for chain compatibility.
+With its data and network hardness, it's a great case for many projects, but not all use cases can occur here due to cost and throughput constraints.

 ## Overview